Isotropy testing in spatial point patterns: nonparametric versus parametric replication under misspecification: Testing with nonparametric or parametric replication

 \section{Testing with nonparametric or parametric replication}

 In Section~\ref{sec:DSS}, we review directional summary statistics (DSSs) that can be used in the construction of test statistics, and in Section~\ref{sec:replic} we review methods for nonparametric replication.
-Then, in Section~\ref{sec:noveltest} we provide full details of our testing framework using nonparametric replication.
-Finally, in Section~\ref{sec:MCtest} we briefly outline the parametric replication approach found commonly in the literature.
+Then, in Section~\ref{sec:noveltest} we provide full details of the testing framework using either parametric or, as we propose, nonparametric replication.